We use cookies to help us improve our webpage. Please read our Cookie Policy .

 Read/Write mode:

-Reading from read/write mode is identical to read mode.
+Reading from read/write mode is identical to read only mode.

 Read/write mode adds the ability to write data directly to SSDs from a client.
 Since SSDs are faster than hard drives, write performance to a NAS with read/write SSD caching enabled is usually higher.